 - any information that is not reasonably practicable to publish because of the extent of modifications that would need to be made to delete the information listed in the above dot points

-If a document named in the disclosure log is not available for download, you can request a copy by writing to the FOI Officer.
+If a document named in the disclosure log is not available for download, you can request a copy by writing to the FOI Coordinator.

 Freedom of Information Act 1982

 Office of the Australian Information Commissioner website